-He has recently been focusing on owning and operating businesses in the Telco and IT sectors from start-ups to large enterprises.
+George has recently been focusing on owning and operating businesses in the Telco and IT sectors from start-ups to large enterprises.
 He is also a coach and mentor for SMEs and NGOs.
 He has a keen interest in supporting Māori economic development initiatives.
-George was appointed Chair of the Peke Waihanga Board early February 2013.
+George was appointed Chair of the Peke Waihanga Board in early February 2013.

 Kevin has an extensive background in Local Government spanning over 30 years with the Whanganui District Council.
 Initially employed as a Regional Planner he progressed through the organisation, ultimately serving as the Chief Executive for 7 years, before retiring at the end of 2015.
-In his various roles within the Council he has had considerable experience dealing with most sectors of the community and in later years has focussed on developing genuine and committed partnerships with local Iwi.
+In his various roles within the Council, he has had considerable experience dealing with most sectors of the community and in later years has focussed on developing genuine and committed partnerships with local Iwi.
 Kevin currently chairs the Tararua District Council Audit and Risk Committee.

-He is also a member of the Whanganui Bushy Park Sanctuary Board and was a member of the 2017 World Masters Games Company that recently bought 25,000 athletes to Auckland, participating in some 24 sports.
+He is also a member of the Whanganui Bushy Park Sanctuary Board and was a member of the 2017 World Masters Games Company that recently brought 25,000 athletes to Auckland, participating in some 24 sports.

 While he represented New Zealand in Badminton a number of years ago, Kevin’s son Christopher represented New Zealand in Cycling at the London Paralympics.

-Cynthia is Medical Doctor having gained specialist training from Mayo Clinic in Physical Medicine and Rehabilitation in the US.
+Cynthia is a Medical Doctor having gained specialist training from Mayo Clinic in Physical Medicine and Rehabilitation in the US.
 She practices Rehabilitation Medicine as a Fellow of the Australasian Faculty of Rehabilitation Medicine (AFRM)/RACP here in New Zealand.

 Cynthia is the Clinical Head of Rehabilitation and the Clinical Head of the Auckland Spinal Rehabilitation Unit (ASRU) which is part of Counties Manukau Health.

 Kate has a real-world perspective on the services needed by New Zealanders living with limb loss.
 At the age of 5, Kate had her leg amputated due to fibulae hemimelia and has not let the loss of her leg define or limit her.
-She has gone on to be a dual Paralympian in athletics and cycling, winning Silver in the 200m at the 2008 Beijing Paralympic Games and has her sights on para cycling at the 2020 Paralympic Games which would her fourth Paralympic Games.
+She has gone on to be a dual Paralympian in athletics and cycling, winning Silver in the 200m at the 2008 Beijing Paralympic Games and has her sights on para cycling at the 2020 Paralympic Games which would be her fourth Paralympic Games.
 Kate is also a proud mum to 3 boys and a grandma to a beautiful granddaughter.